fdplacido/Allen/readme.md

 Allen
 =====

-Welcome to Allen, a project with the aim to provide a full HLT1 realization on GPU.
+Welcome to Allen, a project providing a full HLT1 realization on GPU.

 Requisites
 ----------